Differential operators, anisotropy, and simplicial spheres: Proof of the identities

 \subsection{Reductions}

 Let $k$ be a field of characteristic $p$.
 We begin the proof of Theorem~\ref{thm:4.1} by reducing to the case when $\Delta$ is the boundary of a simplex.
-It was shown in \cite[Theorem~3.2]{KaruXiaoAnisotropy} that the degree map for a connected oriented simplicial pseudomanifold $\Delta$ over $k$ with $M$ facets can be expressed as a sum of degree maps
+It was shown in \cite[Theorem~3.2]{KaruXiaoAnisotropy} that the degree map for a connected simplicial pseudomanifold $\Delta$ that is oriented over $k$ with $M$ facets can be expressed as a sum of degree maps

 Here the summands correspond to facets $\sigma_i $ of $\Delta$.
 Let $0$ be a new vertex.
 Then the complex $\Pi_i$ corresponding to $\sigma_i = \{ j_1, \ldots, j_d\}$ is the boundary of the $d$-simplex $\{ 0, j_1, \ldots, j_d\}$.
 The orientation on $\Pi_i$ is such that the orientations on $\sigma_i$ agree in $\Delta$ and $\Pi_i$.
 The map $\deg_{\Pi_i}$ is viewed as a function on $K[x_1,\ldots,x_n]_d$ via the composition